The children hear about this, and it's just going to ruin everything for them.

 Because it's absurd.

-It folks, if if and I'm not suggesting this I'm just see if I can put this in the in the proper context.
+I'm just see if I can put this in a proper context.

-If we did somehow for some reason find ourselves in armed conflict in a war with Iran, they wouldn't last, I don't know how long.
+If we did somehow, for some reason, find ourselves in armed conflict, in a war with Iran, they wouldn't last I don't know how long, but it wouldn't be very long.

-With words alone, he's running around talking about the obliteration of Israel every other day.
+He's running around talking about the obliteration of Israel every other day.

-United States, the Zionist regime, and the UK will all cease to exist, and they will all go the way of the pharaohs, uh, is his latest prediction uh threat uh or challenge.
+He is running around talking about how he said it again recently: United States, the Zionist regime, and the UK will all cease to exist and they will all go the way of the Pharaohs, is his latest prediction, threat or challenge.

-I mentioned this yesterday, there's news on it today.
+There's news on it today.

-Pentagon considering a buildup of Navy forces in the Persian Gulf as a show of force against Iran, uh speaking on condition of anonymity because the idea has not been approved.
+Pentagon considering a buildup of Navy forces in the Persian Gulf as a show of force against Iran, speaking on condition of anonymity because the idea has not been approved.

-No allegedly about it.
+No, allegedly about it.

-We just we at this point don't know how close they are to it.
+We just, we, at this point, don't know how close they are to it.

-One day they say they're ready, another day we hear it's gonna be four years uh or what have you.
+Another day we hear it's going to be four years or what have you.

 People who could not deal with us for five minutes in an armed military conflict are ordering us around and threatening us, and we seem to be backing down to it.